-- b.
-Life-threatening - c.
+- c.
 Inpatient hospitalization or prolongation of an existing hospitalization - d.
 Persistent or significant disability/incapacity - e.
 A congenital anomaly/birth defect - f.
 Other events that might jeopardize the subject and may require medical or surgical intervention to prevent one of the outcomes listed above g.
 Important medical event as determined by the site PI or designee